Dmytro-Teplov/small-data-research-experiments/README.md

 The goal of this repository is to support a controlled empirical study of training strategies for object detection under extremely limited-data conditions.

-The thesis investigates the following core question:
+The thesis investigates the following research question:

 > How do dataset size, pretraining quality, model capacity, augmentation, and fine-tuning strategy affect object detection performance under extremely limited labelled data conditions?

-The repository is intended to make the experimental pipeline easier to reproduce, extend, and analyze.
+The repository is intended to make the experimental pipeline easier to reproduce, inspect, extend, and analyze.

 ---